Experiential Education that Inspires Action

 The Voice of the Rivers (VOR) program offers students an opportunity to paddle and study a river from source to sea and foster a sense of stewardship and community.

-Brevard students (as early as their freshmen year) can contribute to, edit, and produce the student newspaper The Clarion and literary magazine Chiaroscuro.
-Students can also publish their original work or serve as editorial assistant in the Pisgah Review, a national literary journal that is edited and published by Brevard faculty and students.
+Brevard students (as early as their first year) can contribute to, edit, and produce the student newspaper The Clarion and literary magazine Chiaroscuro.

 Environmental studies students work with and learn from nearby sustainable agriculture professionals and intern with the US Forest Service, National Park Service, and State Forest Service Professionals.